Fellaz (FLZ) Self Reported Market Cap Achieves $4.71 Billion

-Fellaz (FLZ) traded up 4.5% against the US dollar during the 1 day period ending at 22:00 PM ET on January 8th.
-Fellaz has a total market cap of $4.71 billion and $201,771.16 worth of Fellaz was traded on exchanges in the last day.
-In the last seven days, Fellaz has traded down 15.5% against the US dollar.
-One Fellaz token can now be bought for approximately $1.23 or 0.00007159 BTC on popular exchanges.
+Fellaz (FLZ) traded down 1.2% against the US dollar during the 1 day period ending at 12:00 PM ET on January 14th.
+In the last seven days, Fellaz has traded down 8% against the US dollar.
+Fellaz has a total market cap of $4.71 billion and $232,518.84 worth of Fellaz was traded on exchanges in the last day.
+One Fellaz token can now be bought for approximately $1.11 or 0.00005314 BTC on popular exchanges.

 Here is how other cryptocurrencies have performed in the last day: